panalexeu/horchunk/README.md

 #### Semantic Splitting

-Initial text is divided firstly in paragraphs with regexp `\n+`, then in sentences based on the delimiters: `!?.`.
+Initial text is first divided into paragraphs using the regular expression `\n+`, then into sentences based on the delimiters: `!?.`.
-After retrieving divided sentences the algorithm logic starts.
+After splitting the text into sentences, the core logic of the algorithm begins.

-The algorithm logic is based on the sliding window technique with a dynamically changing size.
+The algorithm is based on the sliding window technique with a dynamically changing size.
-The algorithm sets the pointer $l$ to the first sentence, the pointer $r$ to the second, and then iteratively moves the pointer $r$, expanding the window $W[l,r]$.
-The sentence at the pointer $l$ and the window $W[l,r]$ are transformed into vectors using the embedding model $E$:
+It sets the pointer $l$ to the first sentence, the pointer $r$ to the second, and then iteratively moves
+the pointer $r$, expanding the window $W[l,r]$.
+The sentence at pointer $l$ and the window $W[l,r]$ are
+transformed into vectors using the embedding model $E$:

 $$